 - 1. Students applying for graduation will be processed using the AAMU Bulletin in effect at the date of the student's initial entry into the selected major. - 2.
-If a student changes his/her major, the student will then be governed by the AAMU Bulletin in effect when he/she enters the new program. - 3.
-If the initial period of enrollment is interrupted for two or more years, students must follow the current AAMU Bulletin at the time of re-entry.

-- 4. Students may move forward to a more recent AAMU Bulletin by submitting a Bulletin Acknowledgement Form with the permission of his/her advisor and chair. - 5.
-A student may not move backwards to an older Bulletin. - 6.
-Only one Bulletin must be adhered to; two or more cannot be used together. - 7.
-A student must complete all requirements, both general education and college/department requirements, in the Bulletin being followed. - 8.
+Teacher Education and Leadership (TEaL) students will be cleared based on the Bulletin in effect at the time of admission to the Center for Educator Preparation and Certification Services (EPP) for course requirements.
+If there is an ALSDE-mandated change in GPA for TEaL students, the Bulletin would still be based on admission to EPP but the GPA requirement would change effective the date ALSDE changed it.
+Any TEaL student graduating after the effective date must have the new GPA.
+Any other ALSDE-mandated change will be effective the date ALSDE changed it. - 3.
+If a student changes his/her major, the student will then be governed by the AAMU Bulletin in effect when he/she enters the new program. - 4.
+If the initial period of enrollment is interrupted for two or more years, students must follow the current AAMU Bulletin at the time of re-entry. - 5.
+Students may move forward to a more recent AAMU Bulletin by submitting a Bulletin Acknowledgement Form with the permission of his/her advisor and chair. - 6.
+A student may not move backwards to an older Bulletin. - 7.
+Only one Bulletin must be adhered to; two or more cannot be used together. - 8.
+A student must complete all requirements, both general education and college/department requirements, in the Bulletin being followed. - 9.
 All other changes require the approval of the Academic Standards and Curriculum Committee.